Facebook LinkedIn Instagram YouTube

 The O∆K Policies and Procedures place maximum limits on the number of undergraduate students a circle may initiate based on the undergraduate population.
 At this time, very few circles ever approach their maximum number.
 If the inclusion of sophomores in significant numbers would conflict with the maximum limit, a circle may petition the National Headquarters for a waiver.
 Waivers will be granted for two years.
 The National Headquarters will monitor the requests and if it becomes necessary to change the maximum percentage allowed for all circles, the National Headquarters will work with the Mission Committee to propose recommended changes to the maximum levels.

-Suggestions for DEI Recruiting
+Suggestions for Inclusive Recruiting

 • Move beyond traditional avenues of recruitment.

-• Seek faculty and staff persons of color to recommend individuals and to be recruited as possible members.
+• Seek faculty and staff persons of populations not readily represented in your circle to recommend individuals and to be recruited as possible members.

 Selection based on the Five Pillars: Horizontal v.
 Vertical Leadership